tuhinmitra888/playwright-poc/README.md

 # playwright-poc
-A poc showcasing browser UI automation on playwright
+A poc showcasing browser UI automation on playwright.